Light My Fire: Buick TV commercial

 Drummer John Densmore recalled that Buick offered $75,000 in October 1968 to adapt the song for use in a Buick TV commercial ("Come on, Buick, light my fire").
 Morrison, however, was still in London after a European tour had just ended on September 20, and could not be contacted by the other band members, who agreed to the deal in his absence.
 As the band had agreed in 1965 to both equal splits and everyone having veto power in decisions, Morrison consequently called Buick and threatened to personally smash a Buick with a sledgehammer on television, should the commercial be aired.

 Musical structure

-"Light My Fire" is notated in the key of A minor.
+"Light My Fire" has been described as a psychedelic rock, acid rock, and jazz fusion song.
+It is notated in the key of A minor and is set in common time.
 Ray Manzarek's keyboard playing descends from G to D Major, then goes to F and B-flat major; continuing onto the pitches of E-flat and A-flat major, before returning to the initial key of A Major.
 This alternation was based on Johann Bach's "Two and Three Part Inventions", but author Philip Clark has suggested that it may have been inspired by Dave Brubeck's compositions.
 The extended solo arrangement is performed throughout the keys of A Minor and B Minor, the same chord progression used by John Coltrane on his cover version of "My Favorite Things".
 According to Manzarek, the instrumental sections were an homage to John Coltrane whom the band admired.
 Parts of the solos are polyrhythmic.
 Some observers noticed baroque pop influences in the song.